 Regardless of the difference, estimates need to be accurate in order not to lose money if the bid is accepted.

-The Construction Bidding Process: Explained
+Construction Bidding Checklist

 Keeping that in mind, it’s best to follow these steps in the construction bidding process.

 - Solicitation: Referred to as a request for proposal (RFP), this is when an owner puts out a request for bids for a project they want to execute.
-This means asking companies to bid with all the materials listed in the previous section.
+This means asking companies to bid with all of the materials listed in the previous section.

 - Subcontract: The general contractor will solicit bids from subcontractors for parts of the project, though this can often wait until the contractor has won the bid.